 The files available offline on Windows are available with Client Side Caching (CSC) cache and database.
-The cache helps Windows to have synchronization of files with external server.
+The cache helps Windows to have synchronization of files with the external server.
 In case if this database is corrupted, it has an in-built capability to restart itself.
 However, if there is a crucial corruption of components, you may face its consequences while deleting some files.

 An unexpected error is keeping you from deleting the file.
 If you continue to receive this error, you can use the error code to search for help with this problem.
 Error 0x800710FE: This file is currently not available for use on this computer.